KishanPRao/kanbored/README.md

 - Favorite/starred tasks
 - Optimize!
 - Store updated accurate position info when deleting middle position items
+- Show metadata of task (num comments, num of subtasks)
+- Show progress of subtasks

 Limitations:
 These features are unlikely to be worked on either due to complexity, or due to limited understanding of its expected workflow.